menu

 Real Estate Prices & Overview

-Bromart / Rees Corner is a rural neighborhood (based on population density) located in Snohomish, Washington.
+Bromart / Rees Corner is a remote neighborhood (based on population density) located in Snohomish, Washington.

-Bromart / Rees Corner real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and mobile homes.
+Bromart / Rees Corner real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and mobile homes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Bromart / Rees Corner neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics